Paolo Giovio: Early life

 Little is known about Giovio's youth.
 He was a native of Como; his family was from the Isola Comacina of Lake Como.
+He belonged to the Zanobi, one of the oldest and most prominent families in Como, and was devoted to his cultural patrimony, especially to Como’s great historians, the elder and younger Pliny.

 His father, a notary, died around 1500.
-He was educated under the direction of his elder brother Benedetto, a humanist and historian.
-Although interested in literature, he was sent to Padua to study medicine.
+His guardian and mentor was his elder brother, Benedetto Giovio (1471– c.
+1545), a prominent civic figure, local historian and antiquarian who, among other projects, was involved with Cesare Cesariano on the translation and annotation of Vitruvius’ De architectura (Como, 1521).

+In compliance with his brother’s wishes, Paolo trained as a physician in Pavia and Padua (1498–1507), studying with Marcantonio della Torre and Pietro Pomponazzi.
 He graduated in 1511.

 Career

 Giovio worked as physician in Como but, after the plague spread in that city he moved to Rome, settling there in 1513.
+He remained at the papal court for most of his career, moving among the great political and intellectual figures of the day and becoming a member of the Accademia della Virtù and the Accademia degli Intronati.
 Pope Leo X assigned him a cathedra (chair) of Moral Philosophy and, later, that of Natural Philosophy in the Roman university.
 He was also knighted by the Pope.
 In the same period he started to write historical essays.
 He wrote a memoir of Leo soon after his death.

-In 1517 Giovio was appointed as the personal physician for Cardinal Giulio di Giuliano de' Medici (the future Pope Clement VII).
+In 1517, Giovio was appointed as the personal physician for Cardinal Giulio di Giuliano de' Medici (the future Pope Clement VII).
 In the field he wrote some treatises, like the De optima victus ratione, in which he expresses his doubts about the current pharmacology, and the need to improve prevention before the cure.

 Giovio helped Clement VII during the 1527 sack of Rome.
 From 1526 to 1528, he stayed on the island of Ischia as Vittoria Colonna's guest.
 In 1528, he became bishop of Nocera de' Pagani.
 Giovio wrote an account of Dmitry Gerasimov's embassy to Clement VII, which related detailed geographical data on Muscovy.

-In 1536 Giovio had a villa built for him on Lake Como, which he called Museo, and which he used for his collection of portraits of famous soldiers and men of letters.
+In 1536, Giovio had a villa built for him on Lake Como, which he called Museo, and which he used for his collection of portraits of famous soldiers and men of letters.
 After Clement's death, he retired.
 As well as paintings, he sought antiquities, etc., and his collection was one of the first to include pieces from the New World.
 A set of copies of the paintings from the collection, now known as the Giovio Series, is on display in the Uffizi Gallery.

 Death

-In 1549 Pope Paul III denied Giovio the title of Bishop of Como, and he moved to Florence, where he died in 1552.
+In 1549, Pope Paul III denied Giovio the title of Bishop of Como, and he moved to Florence, where he died in 1552.